microsoft/BotFramework-FunctionalTests/Docs/pipelines.md

 As of now, these are the bots available.
 This list will be expanded in the future.

+- DotNet
+  - Consumers
     - BffnSimpleHostBotDotNet
     - BffnSimpleHostBotDotNet21
     - BffnSimpleComposerHostBotDotNet
+    - BffnWaterfallHostBotDotNet
-- BffnEchoComposerSkillBotDotNet
+  - Skills
     - BffnEchoSkillBotDotNet
     - BffnEchoSkillBotDotNet21
     - BffnEchoSkillBotDotNetV3
-- BffnWaterfallHostBotDotNet
+    - BffnEchoComposerSkillBotDotNet
     - BffnWaterfallSkillBotDotNet

+- JS
+  - Consumers
     - BffnSimpleHostBotJS
+    - BffnWaterfallHostBotJS
+  - Skills
     - BffnEchoSkillBotJS
     - BffnEchoSkillBotJSV3
+    - BffnWaterfallSkillBotJS

+- Python
+  - Consumers
     - BffnSimpleHostBotPython
+    - BffnWaterfallHostBotPython
+  - Skills
     - BffnEchoSkillBotPython
+    - BffnWaterfallSkillBotPython